JaehoonSong12/ydjs-projects/README.md

 # Project Requirements
 Here are the modifications check list (requirements) according to the assignment instructions.
 The topic is "**Physics Simulation**," aiming creation of several physics objects and exploration of some programmatic control of the physics simulation.

-1. `SomeDude_NoRootMotion` – disable turn animation by NOT passing turn input parameter to the Animator in the script (only turning programmatically and the character should still be walking during the turn)
-2. `SomeDude_RootMotion` – add running animations (forward run AND turning runs) to forward blendtree and move the blend ratios around as appropriate so that the player can easily control the character.
-The character should continue to run while turning at full speed.
-3. `SomeDude_RootMotion` – add public scalars that allow adjustment of animation speed and root motion scale (translation and rotation).
-Adjust the scalars slightly faster than default until you are happy with control speed and overall animation quality.
-The goal is for the character to have the capabilities of a super hero, but still look reasonable natural.
-4. `Minion_RootMotion` – Replace/modify the forward and turn animations to include some comical hopping steps.
-5. `Minion_RootMotion` – Add animation events that generate minion squeaky footstep events to your forward animation.
-6. `SomeDude_RootMotion` – Match Target and Inverse Kinematics addition for button press animation.
+1. The player's name appears in the HUD.
+2. A vertical stack of three blue rigidbody spheres with collision sounds is present.
+3. A vertical stack of three red rigidbody spheres that do not collide with one another is present.
+4. The Asset Store model "Free Japanese Mask" includes a custom compound collider that tips over on its nose, similar to the provided video.
+(A mesh collider should not be used for this task.)
+5. A yellow jointed chain made of at least five rigidbody GameObjects is included.
+6. A blue kinematic rigidbody elevator using Mecanim animation carries a red rigidbody sphere.
+7. A green Weeble Wobble/Punching Bozo tilts but cannot be knocked over.
+8. A purple cube with a rigidbody box that does not slide down the ramp is present.
+9. A green cube with a rigidbody box that slides down the ramp is included.
+10. An orange rigidbody sphere that bounces is present.
+11. A Y_Bot ragdoll collapses over the hurdle GameObject (it is acceptable for the ragdoll to fall off).
+12. A black click beetle or jumping bean that jumps intermittently and autonomously (not controlled by the player) is included.
+There is a variable/random amount of time between jumps and variable/random force magnitude and direction.
+Jumps occur only when grounded.
+13. A pause script starts the game paused and unpauses with a "p" keypress.

 ## Build Observations
 The followings are the observations expected by default (or given project) and by my modifications.
-- Upon running the build, the player can observe disabled turn animation for the first dude (**Script modified**).
-- With the second dude, forward run, forward left run, and forward right run animations are added (_Unity modified, Animator_).
-Also, a speed ratio of 60% was set for the running animation speed (**Script modified**) and match target with inverse kinematics was added for button press animation (**Script modified**, _Unity for reference_).
-- With the second minion, the forward, forward left turn, and forward right turn animations were modified to include some comical hopping steps (_Unity modified, Animation Key_).
-Also, animation events (sound effects) generating minion squeaky footstep sound to the forward animation was added (_Unity modified, Animation Event_).
-## Build Observations (m2)
-The followings are the observations expected by default (or given project) and by my modifications.
-- Vertical stack of three blue rigidbody spheres with collision sounds have been added with `BallCollisionReporter.cs` script to trigger collision events (**Script created**, _Unity for script reference and components_).
+- Upon running the build, the player can observe vertical stack of three blue rigidbody spheres with collision sounds (**Script created**, _Unity for reference_).
-- Vertical stack of three red rigidbody spheres that don't collide with one another by `NoCollisionLayer` setup (_Unity modified, Edit > Project Settings > Physics > Layer Collision Matrix_).
+- With the vertical stack of three red rigidbody spheres, the player can observe that red spheres don't collide with one another (_Unity modified, Layer Collision Matrix_).
-- Asset Store model "Free Japanese Mask" with transparent child objects and their compound collider was added.
-It tips over on nose similar to provided video link (_Unity modified_).
+- Asset Store model "Free Japanese Mask" will be observed (_Unity modified_).
-- Yellow jointed chain made of five rigidbody Chain links by configurable Joint and a Chain Anchor by fixed joint (_Unity modified, Fixed and Configurable Joint_).
+- Yellow jointed chain made of six rigidbody Chain links will be observed (_Unity modified, Fixed and Configurable Joint_).
-- Blue kinematic rigidbody elevator using Mechanism animation with red rigidbody sphere going for a ride (update mode was set to "animate physics" for synchronization between animations and the physics system) (_Unity modified, rigidbody > isKinematic and animation > Transform > Position_).
+- Blue kinematic rigidbody elevator using Mechanism animation with red rigidbody sphere going for a ride will be observed (_Unity modified, Animation Physics_).
-- Green Weeble Wobble/Punching Bozo that tilts but not being knocked over has been added with the script `RigidbodyCenterOfMass.cs` (**Script applied**).
+- Green Weeble Wobble/Punching Bozo that tilts but not being knocked over has been added (**Script applied**).
 - A purple cube with rigidbody box that does not slide down the ramp has been added (_Unity modified_).
-- Green cube with rigidbody box that does slide down the ramp with its physics material property, `./Assets/physics_materials/Slippy.physicMaterial.` (_Unity modified, physics material_).
+- Green cube with rigidbody box that does slide down the ramp has been added (_Unity modified, physics material_).
-- Orange rigidbody sphere that bounces with its physics material property, `./Assets/physics_materials/Bouncy.physicMaterial.` (_Unity modified, physics material_).
+- Orange rigidbody sphere that bounces has been added (_Unity modified, physics material_).
-- Y_Bot ragdoll done all the bones assignment that collapses over the hurdle GameObject, imported using `./Assets/ModelsAndAnimations/YBot with Animations/Y_Bot/Y_Bot.fbx.` (_Unity modified, GameObject > 3D Object > Ragdoll_).
+- Y_Bot ragdoll done all the bones assignment has been added (_Unity modified, Ragdoll_).
-- Black jumping bean that jumps autonomously with randomized jump intervals, directions, magnitudes, and ground detection for realistic jumping has been added by a script, `JumpingBean.cs.` (**Script modified**).
+- Black jumping bean that jumps autonomously with randomized jump intervals, directions, magnitudes, and ground detection for realistic jumping has been added (**Script modified**).
-- Make a pause script that starts the game paused and unpauses with `p` keypress by a script, `PauseGame.cs` utilizing `Time.timeScale.` (**Script modified**).
 ## Code Changes
 The followings are the code changes highlighted for implementation of the modifications.
 1. **HUD modification**: Check the setup in _Unity_.